elmame/agent_based_COVID_SEIRX/README.md

 ### Schools
 Schools implement agent types ```teachers```, ```students``` and ```family_members``` of students, as well as the ```model_school``` (all located in the ```school``` sub-folder).

-The contact networks for schools are generated to reflect common structures in Austrian schools in a [jupyter notebook](https://github.com/JanaLasser/agent_based_COVID_SEIRX/blob/dev/school/construct_school_network.ipynb) provided in this repository.
+The contact networks for schools are modeled to reflect common structures in Austrian schools (see the [school-type specific documentation](https://github.com/JanaLasser/agent_based_COVID_SEIRX/blob/master/school/school_type_documentation.ipynb) for details).
+For this application, we construct three distinct in a [jupyter notebook](https://github.com/JanaLasser/agent_based_COVID_SEIRX/blob/dev/school/construct_school_network.ipynb) provided in this repository.
 Schools are defined by the number of classes they have, the number of students per class, the number of floors these classes are distributed over, and the school type which determines the age structure of the students in the school.
 A school will have a number of teachers that corresponds to twice the number of classes (which corresponds to approximately the class/teacher ratio in Austrian schools).
 Every student will have a number of family members drawn from a distribution of household sizes corresponding to Austrian house holds.

 In addition to specifying the agent type, nodes also have node attributes that introduce additional parameters into the transmission dynamics: students are part of a ```class``` (```unit```), which largely defines their contact network.
 Classes are assigned to ```floors``` and have "neighbouring classes" that are situated on the same floor.
 A small number of random contacts between neighbouring classes are added to the student interaction network, next to the interactions within each class.
 Teachers have a schedule that specifies the classes they interact with.